stevemussmann/StreamTree_arcpy/README.md

+# StreamTree_arcpy

 This program is designed to create the input for the StreamTree program (http://www.montana.edu/kalinowski/Software/StreamTree.htm) by Kalinowski et al. 2008.

 Currently this is a work in progress, and is comprised of multiple scripts.
-I am in the process of transitioning from a sweries of Perl scripts to a single Python program.
+I am in the process of transitioning the code from a series of Perl scripts to a single Python program.

 The main program, streamtree_arcpy.py, takes as input an ESRI shapefile containing a series of connected streams, and another containing sampling points.
 Important notes: